Workers Compensation in Illinois

 Illinois requires most employers to have workers’ compensation insurance.
 It’s crucial to know that business partners, corporate officers, sole proprietors, and members of limited liability companies may choose to take an exemption.
 Benefits include reimbursement for medical costs, rehabilitation, death, and disability for physical and mental injuries that happen while on the job.
 The state provides ⅔ of an individual’s average weekly wage while on workers’ compensation.

-The steps you take immediately following a workplace incident in Illinois are critical for purposes of filing a compensation claim.
+The steps you take immediately following a workplace incident in Illinois are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
-Don’t delay receiving help from an Illinois healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
+Don’t delay receiving help from a Illinois healthcare professional.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury